Need Family Law or Criminal Law Assistance? Call Us (717) 635-8780

 Aggravated Assault Attorney in Camp Hill & Harrisburg, PA

-If you are facing an aggravated assault charge, you must recognize that you are facing serious criminal charges which, upon conviction, are punishable by fines and imprisonment.
-This is a serious matter and one that certainly requires an experienced criminal defense attorney.
-The experienced former public defenders at Grace Legal can provide you with the best legal representation to help avoid a criminal conviction and achieve the most favorable outcome possible based on the facts of your case.
+If you are charged with assault in Pennsylvania, you must recognize that you are facing a serious charge that, upon conviction, is punishable by fines and imprisonment.
+This is a serious matter and one that certainly requires an experienced aggravated assault lawyer.
+The experienced former public defenders at Grace Legal can provide you with the best legal representation to help avoid an assault conviction and achieve the most favorable outcome possible based on the facts of the prosecutor’s case.

-The Harrisburg criminal lawyers at Grace Legal have decades of experience handling criminal defense cases.
+The assault lawyers at Grace Legal have decades of experience handling criminal defense cases.
 As former public defenders and years of private practice as criminal defense attorneys, they know the serious penalties you face and will aggressively protect your constitutional rights.

 To be convicted of aggravated assault, you must:

-• Attempt to cause serious or severe bodily harm to someone else, or knowingly, intentionally or recklessly cause serious bodily injury to someone else with extreme indifference to their life
+• Attempt to cause severe bodily harm to someone else, or knowingly, intentionally or recklessly cause serious bodily injury to someone else with extreme indifference to their life

-• Attempt to cause or knowingly, intentionally or recklessly cause bodily harm to any police officers or others enumerated in the Pennsylvania Code while those officers or others are acting in the performance of their duty
+• Attempt to cause or knowingly, intentionally, or recklessly cause bodily harm to police officers or others enumerated in the Pennsylvania Code while those officers or others are acting in the performance of their duty

 • Attempt to cause or knowingly or intentionally cause bodily harm to those employed by an elementary or secondary public or private school